bitnami/charts/bitnami/cassandra/README.md

 $ helm install my-release bitnami/cassandra
 ```

-These commands deploy one node with Cassandra on the Kubernetes cluster in the default configuration.
+These commands deploy one node with Apache Cassandra on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`